 True North Research respects and upholds your right under the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) ("Privacy Act").
-True North Research also adheres to AMSRS Code of Professional Behaviour and maintains the same standards as set out by AMSRO’s Privacy (Market and Social Research) Code 2014.
-For more information about the Privacy Act, Australian Privacy Principles and the Code click here www.amsro.com.au
+True North Research also adheres to The Research Society's Code of Professional Behaviour and maintains the same standards as set out by ADIA (Australian Data and Insights Association) Privacy Code 2014 (previously called AMSRO).
+For more information about the Privacy Act, Australian Privacy Principles and the Code click here.

 What personal information about you does True North Research collect and hold?

 Depending on the nature of the research we conduct, True North Research may collect personal information as defined by the Australian Privacy Principles which could include identifiable research information such as your name, DOB, occupation, income, opinions and feedback in relation to products, brands and other topics associated with the research purpose.
 When providing personal information you have the option of remaining anonymous or use a pseudonym to be identified by.
 However, in certain circumstances, such as where we receive your contact details from a third party or where the research data itself may potentially allow for identification, this may well not be practicable.

 Depending on the nature of the research we conduct, we may also collect sensitive information from you.
 Sensitive information as defined by the Australian Privacy Principles will only be collected with your prior consent and only if it is directly related to, or reasonably necessary for, the research we conduct.

 How does True North Research collect and hold your personal information?